MicrosoftDocs/power-platform/power-platform/alm/maker-deployment-hub.md

 ## Frequently asked questions

 ### Why can't I see solution deployments other than those that I initiated?
-In order to view others' solution deployments, you must have the Deployment Pipeline Administrator security role or have equivalent privileges to view other deployments.
+In order to view others' solution deployments, you must have the Deployment Pipeline Administrator security role or equivalent privileges to view other deployments.